pswu11/technical-interview-challenge-amm/README.md

 ### 5 - Add global state management with local storage persistence

 Add a lightweight global state management solution.
 The global state should be persisted entirely to local storage and loaded each time on app initialization.
-We could try to use Redux, Hookstate, or rely on React Context as well.
+We could try to use Redux, Hookstate, Zustand or rely on React Context as well.

 Currently we need to store only user settings: